 The one-room schoolhouse is a proud structure in fine shape that has been used in prior years by the 4-H and scout groups, and is now in continuous progress of refurnishing with schoolroom artifacts.

-Hours: Open by Appointment - Calls Welcomed, or stop by any business
+Hours: Open from 1:00 to 4:00 every Friday during the months of June, July and August.
+Open by Appointment - Calls Welcomed, or stop by any business

 Address: 300 Block of E. 2nd St. ( 3 blocks east of Leonard on 2nd)